Format string in ChezScheme

 Real numbers

-Real numbers may be printed in floating-point notation with ~f
+Real numbers may be printed in floating-point notation with ~f.
+It’s general

 (format "~f" 3.14159) => "3.14159" (format "~,3f" 3.14159) => "3.142" (format "~10f" 3.14159) => " 3.14159" (format "~3,2,,'*,f" 3.14159) => "***" (format "~3,1,,'*,f" 3.14159) => "3.1" (format "~5,1,,'*,'#f" 3.14159) => "##3.1" (format "~5,1,,'*,f" -3.14159) => " -3.1" (format "~5,1,,'*,@f" 3.14159) => " +3.1" |